This large hopper ball is a fun and enjoyable choice for both teenagers and adults.

 It's important that the user doesn't exceed the maximum weight limit of their hopper.
 It will only be safe up to its weight limit — if someone heavier attempts to bounce, it could burst and cause an injury.
 Hopper ball weight limits are usually higher the larger they are, which is another reason why you should avoid using a model that's too small for you — so, no stealing your child's hopper ball for a bit of fun!
 Weight limits can range from less than 50 pounds for toddler models to more than 300 pounds for adult models.

 That cool tie-dye pattern won't make your hopper ball move faster or bounce higher, but hoppers are supposed to be fun, and part of that fun is bouncing around on a hopper that you love the look of.
-This is especially important for kids and might mean the difference between it becoming your child's favorite toy and it being discarded after a couple of uses.
-Luckily, you can find hopper balls in all kinds of designs, from solid bright colors to Disney character prints to outer space designs, so you're bound to find an option that you (or whoever you're buying for) will love.
+This is especially important for kids and might mean the difference between it becoming your child's favourite toy and it being discarded after a couple of uses.
+Luckily, you can find hopper balls in all kinds of designs, from solid bright colours to Disney character prints to outer space designs, so you're bound to find an option that you (or whoever you're buying for) will love.

 Original hopper balls had two separate handles sticking out of the top of the ball.
 Since these classic designs usually had faces on the front, these handles looked like ears or horns.
 With modern hoppers, it's much more common to have a single looped handle, which tends to be easier to keep a proper grip on than separate handles, especially for young kids.